Optimal designs for identifying effective doses in drug combination studies: Numerical results

-More precisely, we consider conventional designs as the factorial $4\times 4$ design or the ray designs and the locally $\mathrm{MED}$-optimal design for the effective doses $\text{MED}_{10}$ and $\text{MED}_{50}$ using the parameter estimate of the case study.
+For the comparison, we consider the locally $\mathrm{MED}$-optimal design for the effective doses $\text{MED}_{10}$ and $\text{MED}_{50}$ using the parameter estimate of the case study and conventional designs as the factorial $4\times 4$ design or the ray designs.
 Furthermore, we compare the designs to the corresponding locally D-optimal design.
-Note that two sigmoid Emax models describe the case study data the best.
-In this case a factorial $3\times 3$ is no appropriate choice, since it is not able to capture the dose combination-response effect based on this design.
-Especially, the monotherapies cannot be captured with only three dose combinations, when a four-parametric model such as the sigmoid Emax model is assumed.
-Consequently, we do not include the factorial $3\times 3$ design in the following analysis.
-Additionally, the considered locally $\mathrm{MED}$-optimal designs and the D-optimal design are illustrated in Figure \ref{fig: VisualizationDesignsCaseStudy}, along with the corresponding contour lines of interest.
-The locally $\mathrm{MED}$-optimal design results in dose combinations with higher weight near the contour lines of interest, while the D-optimal design aims to capture the overall response-relationship.
+Note that we do not consider the $3\times3$ factorial design in the situation of the case study, as the parameter of the considered model cannot be estimated uniquely.
+Moreover, the considered locally $\mathrm{MED}$-optimal designs and the D-optimal design are illustrated in Figure \ref{fig: VisualizationDesignsCaseStudy}, along with the corresponding contour lines of interest.
+The locally $\mathrm{MED}$-optimal design results in dose combinations with higher weights close to the contour lines of interest, whereas the D-optimal design, by definition, aims to capture the overall response relationship.

 The efficiencies of all considered designs, evaluated according to the multivariate effective dose criterion on different sets of contour lines, are presented in Table \ref{Tab:EfficiencyComparison}.
 By definition, the highest efficiencies across the different criteria are achieved by their corresponding optimal designs.
 For a precise estimation of effective doses at the 10\% and 50\% levels, the D-optimal design demonstrates the next highest efficiency, followed by the locally $\mathrm{MED}$-optimal design for the 20\% and 80\% contour levels, and then the original design.
 However, all three designs exhibit efficiencies that are at most 60\%, indicating an insufficient performance compared to the optimal one.
-Furthermore, an efficiency of at most 60\% for all other designs demonstrates, that theoretically more than 65\% more observations are necessary for all considered designs to achieve the same precision as the locally $\mathrm{MED} (10,50)$-optimal design.
+Furthermore, an efficiency of at most 60\% for all other designs demonstrates that theoretically more than 65\% more observations are necessary for all considered designs to achieve the same precision as the locally $\mathrm{MED} (10,50)$-optimal design.
 The factorial design and both ray designs show very low efficiencies, demonstrating inadequate capability to estimate those contour lines and thus determine the corresponding effective concentrations accurately.